nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

     Use case ends.

-**Use case: UC12 - Search for Flashcards based on Tags**
+**Use case: UC12 - Search for Flashcards based on Tags and/or Question**

 **Actor: User**

-MSS:
+**Preconditions: User has QuickCache open.**

+**MSS**

-1. User enters the name of the tag he wants to search
+1. User enters the tags and/or keywords associated with the flashcard he wants to search for
-2. QuickCache filters through all existing Flashcards based on the tag and returns a list of Flashcards.
+2. QuickCache filters all existing flashcards based on the tag and/or keywords.
+3. Quickcache displays all the requested flashcards to the user.

     Use case ends.